corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/signing-cli.md

 --key "signing key 1"
 ```

-2. Supply the group policy into CPI version 2 by performing one of the following actions:
+2. Build the CPI.
+Supply the group policy into CPI version 2 by performing one of the following actions:

    * Use a command:
    ```shell